mijekassandra/mijekassandra/README.md

 ## About me :pencil:

-I am Kassandra Mije, a Software engineer specializing in backend development utilizing Javascript, Node.js, React.js, Express.js, MongoDB, and REST APIs.
+I am Kassandra Mije, a Web Developer utilizing Javascript, Typescript, Node.js, React.js, Express.js, MongoDB, and REST APIs.
-I also have knowlegde in HTML5, CSS, Bootstrap and MySQL.
+I also have knowlegde in HTML5, CSS, Bootstrap, MUI and MySQL.

 ## Get in touch :coffee: